Muscular imbalance: push versus pull

 Here are a few examples where we activate those “pulling” muscles in yoga:

-- Rhomboids: We use the rhomboids in a concentric contraction in a pose like utthita hasta padangusthasana, or standing forward bend, when we have the intention to resist letting those shoulder blades get pulled out in front of us too far.
-In upward dog, we use the rhomboids in a concentric contraction to do the action of squeezing shoulder blades toward one another.
-In plank, we use the rhomboids in an isometric contraction to help stabilize the scapula.
+- Rhomboids: We use the rhomboids in a concentric contraction in utthita hasta padangusthasana, and standing forward bend, when we resist letting those shoulder blades get pulled out in front of us too far.
+In upward dog, we use the rhomboids in a concentric contraction to squeeze shoulder blades toward one another.
+In plank, we use the rhomboids in an isometric contraction to stabilize the scapula.

 - Latissimus dorsi: This muscle is possibly the most difficult to imagine contracting.
 However, it does contract.
 It can help through a concentric contraction to depress the scapula/lift the torso in postures such as upward facing dog and lolasana.
 It helps through an isometric contraction to stabilize the shoulder girdle in many arm balances as well as simple postures such as downward facing dog.